Job profiles

 This project took place at a time when My World of Work was going through important structural changes.
 It was known that job profiles could be improved, but the intention for this project was not to develop a new iteration of job profiles for the existing website, but to develop an improved version of this feature to be included into a new version of the site.
 This new version of the site would have a new look and feel, adopt new colours, new illustrations, and would focus on providing users with short form content.

-The work on the website's brand proceded in parallel to the redesign of job profiles.
+The work on the website's brand proceeded in parallel to the redesign of job profiles.
 For this reason, several UI styles were trialled during the various testing phases.

-Furthermore, at this stage the designs were moved from Adobe XD to Sketch as the team moved away from Adobe and adopted the combination of Sketch and InVision.
+Furthermore, at this stage the designs were moved from Adobe XD to Sketch as the team transitioned to the new software and started working on a new design system.

 Temporary UI - following previous designs

-The first iterations of the job profile page followed the design proposal of an external agency.
-It was a conscious decision to present to user medium to high fidelity designs in order to collect feedback on colours, illustrations, and design elements.
+The first iterations of the job profile page followed the original design proposal of an external agency.
+It was a conscious decision to present to user medium/high fidelity designs in order to collect feedback on colours, illustrations, and design elements which would inform the look and feel of the new site.

 First UI proposal